Tatars of Romania: Developments Post-WWII

-In 1940 Southern Dobruja was given to Bulgaria and by 1977 an estimated number of 23,000 Tatars were living in Romania.
-According to Nermin Eren that number increased to around 40,000 by the 1990s.
-In 2005 The Democratic Union of Turkish-Muslim Tatars of Romania claimed that there are 50,000 Tatars in Romania, believing the census estimate is artificially low because most Tatars identified themselves as Turks.
-Nermin Eren also estimated the number of Tatars in Bulgaria to be around 20,000 in 1990s.
+In 1940 Southern Dobruja was returned to Bulgaria, and by 1977 an estimated number of 23,000 Tatars were living in Romania.
+According to Nermin Eren, that number increased to around 40,000 by the 1990s.
+In 2005 the Democratic Union of Turkish-Muslim Tatars of Romania claimed that there were 50,000 Tatars in Romania, believing the census estimate was artificially low because most Tatars identified themselves as Turks.
+Nermin Eren also estimated the number of Tatars in Bulgaria to be around 20,000 in the 1990s.
 The Bulgarian sources estimate it to be around 6,000, though they are aware that most Tatars intermarry Turks or identify themselves as Turks.
-Between 1947-1957 Tatar schools began operating in Romania and in 1955 a special alphabet was created for the Tatar community.
+Between 1947 and 1957, Tatar schools began operating in Romania, and in 1955 a special alphabet was created for the Tatar community.
 In 1990 the Democratic Union of Muslim Tatar-Turks was established.
 Currently Romania respects the minority rights of Tatars and does not follow any policy of Romanianization.